obss/trapper/README.md

   are used as factories to instantiate the actual task-specific models from the configuration files dynamically.

 * Optimizers from allennlp: Implemented as children of the base `Optimizer` class.

+* Metric computation is supported through `jury` library.
+In order to fully utilize transformers' Trainer's metric computation we introduced `MetricHandler`.
+The default behavior of this class is to directly decode the prediction outputs and use these for metric computation which is viable for most NLP tasks; however, for some tasks in which the prediction outputs are not suitable for the given metric by default behavior, you may need to extend this class for your own task.

 ## Usage